gyGil/gyGil.github.io/_posts/2017-11-17-Machine-Translation.md

 The sample of pair English and French sentence are below.

-small_vocab_en Line 1:  *new jersey is sometimes quiet during autumn , and it is snowy in april.* small_vocab_fr Line 1:  *new jersey est parfois calme pendant l' automne , et il est neigeux en avril.*
+small_vocab_en Line 1:  *new jersey is sometimes quiet during autumn , and it is snowy in april .* small_vocab_fr Line 1:  *new jersey est parfois calme pendant l' automne , et il est neigeux en avril .*

-small_vocab_en Line 2:  *the united states is usually chilly during july , and it is usually freezing in november.* small_vocab_fr Line 2: *les états-unis est généralement froid en juillet , et il gèle habituellement en novembre.*
+small_vocab_en Line 2:  *the united states is usually chilly during july , and it is usually freezing in november .* small_vocab_fr Line 2: *les états-unis est généralement froid en juillet , et il gèle habituellement en novembre .*

 ### *Tokenize and Padding*
 Tokenize the words into ids.